Enrique Fuentes Quintana: Career

-He was appointed deputy prime minister for economy to the cabinet led by Prime Minister Adolfo Suárez in 1977.
-Quintana developed a rationalization program in 1977 which constituted the basis for Spain to have an opportunity to be granted EEC membership.
+Fuentes was appointed deputy prime minister for economy to the cabinet led by Prime Minister Adolfo Suárez in 1977.
+Fuentes developed a rationalization program in 1977 which constituted the basis for Spain to have an opportunity to be granted EEC membership.
 He was in office until 22 February 1978 when he resigned from office due to his marginalization in the cabinet.
-Quintana tried to follow the promises of the structural reforms in economy which were included in the Moncloa Pacts.
+Fuentes tried to follow the promises of the structural reforms in economy which were included in the Moncloa Pacts.
 These reforms required to reduce the production of steel and to nationalize the production of electricity among the others.
-However, Quintana's initiatives were not backed by conservatives supporting the cabinet, leading to his resignation.
+However, Fuentes's initiatives were not backed by conservatives supporting the cabinet, leading to his resignation.
 Fernando Abril Martorell succeeded him as deputy prime minister.
-Quintana's resignation was one of the reasons for the cabinet to adopt much more right-wing policies.
-After leaving office Quintana returned to teaching post and became emeritus professor at UNED.
+Fuentes's resignation was one of the reasons for the cabinet to adopt much more right-wing policies.
+After leaving office Fuentes returned to teaching post and became emeritus professor at UNED.

-In 1989 he was awarded the Asturias Award for social sciences.
+In 1989 Fuentes was awarded the Asturias Award for social sciences.

 Death

-Quintana died of Alzheimer's disease at the age of 82 in Madrid on 6 June 2007.
+Fuentes died of Alzheimer's disease at the age of 82 in Madrid on 6 June 2007.